zio/zio/docs/datatypes/core/zio/error-management.md

   readFile("primary.data").orElse(readFile("backup.data"))
 ```

-2. **`ZIO#orElseEither`**— This operator run the orginal effect, and if it run the specified effect and return the result as Either:
+2. **`ZIO#orElseEither`**— If the original effect fails, this operator tries another effect, and as a result, returns either:

 ```scala
 trait ZIO[-R, +E, +A] {